Murder of Gordon Sanderson: Early life

 Gordon Edwin Sanderson was an Indigenous man born in Manitoba on October 22, 1950.
 Police stated that Sanderson was a victim of the Sixties Scoop and put into foster care when he was nine years old.
 He struggled with addictions and had various run-ins with police.

 In the 1970s, he was living in Edmonton, and had planned to visit his brother, Arthur, in Calgary.

 Discovery

 Sanderson was found wearing a blue Levi's shirt with snap buttons, a grey T-shirt, blue jeans, and imitation Wallabee shoes.
 His decomposed body was wrapped in a yellow bed sheet and tied up with a nylon rope.
 Sanderson was found by a local couple scavenging their abandoned property for a septic tank pump.
-After seeing his leg bobbing in their old septic tank, they alerted the Tofield Royal Canadian Mounted Police (RCMP) detachment.
-Two officers came to the scene to recover Sanderson's body, where they spent an hour emptying the 1.8-metre-deep septic tank with an empty ice cream pail.
+After seeing his leg bobbing in their old septic tank, they alerted the Tofield detachment of the Royal Canadian Mounted Police (RCMP).
+Two officers came to the scene to recover Sanderson's body, where they spent an hour emptying the 1.8 m septic tank with an empty ice cream pail.